MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/provisioned-throughput.md

 A few high-level considerations:
 - Generations require more capacity than prompts
-- Larger calls are progressively more expensive to compute.
+- For GPT-4o and later models, the TPM per PTU is set for input and output tokens separately.
+For older models, larger calls are progressively more expensive to compute.
 For example, 100 calls of with a 1000 token prompt size requires less capacity than one call with 100,000 tokens in the prompt.
-This also means that the distribution of these call shapes is important in overall throughput.
-Traffic patterns with a wide distribution that includes some very large calls might experience lower throughput per PTU than a narrower distribution with the same average prompt & completion token sizes.
+This tiering means that the distribution of these call shapes is important in overall throughput.
+Traffic patterns with a wide distribution that includes some large calls might experience lower throughput per PTU than a narrower distribution with the same average prompt & completion token sizes.

 ### How utilization performance works

 Provisioned and global provisioned deployments provide you with an allocated amount of model processing capacity to run a given model.

-In Provisioned-Managed and Global Provisioned-Managed deployments, when capacity is exceeded, the API will immediately return a 429 HTTP Status Error.
-This enables the user to make decisions on how to manage their traffic.
-Users can redirect requests to a separate deployment, to a standard pay-as-you-go instance, or leverage a retry strategy to manage a given request.
-The service will continue to return the 429 HTTP status code until the utilization drops below 100%.
+In Provisioned-Managed and Global Provisioned-Managed deployments, when capacity is exceeded, the API will return a 429 HTTP Status Error.
+This fast response enables the user to make decisions on how to manage their traffic.
+Users can redirect requests to a separate deployment, to a standard pay-as-you-go instance, or use a retry strategy to manage a given request.
+The service continues to return the 429 HTTP status code until the utilization drops below 100%.

 ### How can I monitor capacity?